 Our students find a home here at Ball State, built around a close community and shared learning experiences and student activities.
 You can join a student organization dedicated to our fields, join an immersive learning program, help with a community-engagement project, and more.

-Our diverse lineup of programs offers hands-on applications and immersive learning projects.
-You’ll get to work directly with groups in the community, helping them address real issues while gaining valuable professional experience.
+In immersive learning projects you get to work directly with groups in the community, helping them address real issues while gaining valuable professional experience.

 - PHIL 400.2 Philosophy for High Schools—students teach philosophy to local and regional high school students.